nickpotamianos/Parallel-Algorithms-2024/Parallel.md

   - OpenMP automatically distributes the loop iterations among the available threads, balancing the workload to optimize performance.
 This dynamic distribution helps to minimize idle time for threads, ensuring that all processing units are utilized efficiently.

+4. Notes:
+  - Based on my executions, phase 2 doesn't make any difference neither if is executed parallel nor if executed sequentialy.
+  - For the purposes of the exercise the phase 2 is being implemented using both methods (sequential & parallel).